Signed in as:

 filler@godaddy.com

 Projects can be conceived as individual or collaborative, permanent or ephemeral, whole school or class specific and can encompass a range of visual media depending on the expertise of the artist and the predetermined budgetary limits of the residency.
-The residency concludes with an exhibition, installation or performance that celebrates makes visible for the whole community the value of student art and expression for the school and the wider community.
+The residency concludes with an exhibition, installation or performance that not only celebrates but also makes visible to the whole community the value of student art and expression for the school and the wider community.
 At the end of the school year, artists curate a selection of student work and documentation for an AIRS group exhibition at the Vancouver School Board to showcase the breadth of creative engagement and learning across the district through AIRS.

 "As an emerging artist invested in developing a community-engaged and collaborative practice, the opportunity to be an artist in residence at an elementary school for the year provided an immense learning opportunity.
 Ultimately, I grew a lot throughout my time as artist in residence with the AiRS Program.
 I grew a new-found respect for teachers and a deeper admiration for the artists committed to working in classrooms.
 I expanded my own artistic and material practice through the research and activities created for the students, and I now have a first-hand understanding of the benefits an arts-based program like this can have on students."
 Jaymie Johnson

-Image: Collaborative Weaving, Jaymie Johnson, Inaugural ECUAD AIRS Residency artist, 2019/20
+Image below : Collaborative Weaving, Jaymie Johnson, Inaugural ECUAD AIRS Residency artist, 2019/20

 The mentorship program is an incredible opportunity for artists to gain experience working in the context of a public elementary school.
 Successful applicants work with an experienced community-engaged teaching artist to develop and execute a 5 session project one day a week over five weeks, with 2-3 classes at the Art and Discovery Studio.
 The project includes a final exhibition/installation or performance on the last day.
 The residency includes an orientation session, multiple studio visits, and the chance to workshop their concept design with their mentor artist to fit an elementary school context.
+There are several mentorship opportunities available each year.

 "The mentorship residency was amazing and it felt so meaningful.
 A pivotal moment for me was realizing I could bring my art practice into the space rather than an artificial program manufactured for students.
 Working with the students clarified the importance of community based engagement in my own work, situating my practice in a non-initiated space to expand the idea of what fashion is. " Nellie Gossen